InsightDataScience/aws-ops-insight/README.md

         Port 22
         IdentityFile ~/.ssh/control.pem

 and then log in using the command `ssh dd-control` for my convenience.

+**The remainder of the commands in the setup are all done from the control machine. **

-## Clone this repo
+## Clone this repo onto the control machine

 This machine is pre-installed with Terraform and Ansible, and is designed to allow you to spin up the necessary infrastructure with minimal setup.
 However, you still need to download the latest scripts from this repo: